Alta Ski Area: Future Developments

 On January 15, 2014, a group called Wasatch Equality and four individual snowboarders filed a lawsuit in the United States District Court for the District of Utah against Alta Ski Area and the United States Forest Service, seeking to permanently disallow Alta from enforcing its anti-snowboarder policy and snowboarding ban.
 Alta Ski Area prevailed in the ruling and continues to exclusively serve skiers.

 Climate

-Sugarloaf Mountain (Utah), 11051 ft, is a high peak within the Alta Ski Area.
-Sugarloaf Mountain has a subalpine climate (Köppen Dfc), bordering on an Alpine climate (Köppen ET).
+At 11051 ft, Sugarloaf Mountain, is a high peak within the Alta Ski Area.
+Sugarloaf Mountain has a subalpine climate (Köppen Dfc), bordering on an alpine climate (Köppen ETH).
 There is no weather station at the summit, but this climate table contains interpolated data for an area around the summit.